jackyzy823/standardnotes-app-images/README.md

 ## Build

-**In this repo, The workflow of build-and-push task is manually triggered with user inputed standardnotes/web's version.**
+**In this repo, The workflow of build-and-push task is manually triggered with user inputed standardnotes/web's version and weekly based schedule triggered with automatically fetching the latest standardnotes/web's version.**

 You can also build it yourself with Buildkit.